gbxyz/rdapper/README.md

 ## ADDITIONAL ARGUMENTS

+- `--registrar` - follow referral to the registrar's RDAP record (if any) which will be displayed instead of the registry record.
 - `--type=TYPE` - explicitly set the object type. `rdapper`
 will guess the type by pattern matching the value of `OBJECT` but you can override this by explicitly setting the `--type` argument